-During the years ended December 31, 2022 and 2021, the Company paid \$21,000 and \$85,000, respectively, to David Schaffer, Ph.D., a co-founder, and former director and Chief Scientific Advisor of the Company for consulting services while Dr. Schaffer was a director.
-The Company made no payments to Dr. Schaffer during the year ended December 31, 2022 other than fees earned in his capacity as a member of the Company's Board of Directors.
 In April 2019, the Company entered into two sponsored research agreements ("SRAs") with the UC Regents to conduct research in a research facility on the U.C.
 Berkeley campus, under the direction of Dr. Schaffer.
 The SRAs had a three year term that ended in May 2022.
 Under the SRAs, the Company had an option to license (on a royalty-bearing basis) all intellectual property generated under the SRAs.
 The total amount the Company was committed to pay to the UC Regents under the SRAs was \$1.4 million, which was fully paid as of December 31, 2022.
 In March 2021, the Company entered into another sponsored research agreement with the UC Regents to conduct research in laboratories on the U.C.
 Berkeley campus that are under the direction of Dr. Schaffer and another U.C.
 Berkeley professor covering investigations into how machine learning approaches may enhance AAV capsid engineering (the "Machine Learning SRA").
 Pursuant to the Machine Learning SRA, the Company committed to pay the UC Regents a total of \$1.4 million, of which \$0.4 million was paid as of December 31, 2022.
 The Machine Learning SRA had a three-year term ending in 2024.
 The Company could terminate the Machine Learning SRA for convenience and without cause with 60 days' notice.
 The Machine Learning SRA was terminated by the Company in March 2022.
 While the Machine Learning SRA was between the Company and the UC Regents, the payments under the SRA were used to fund the lab under the direction of Dr. Schaffer.
-As of December 31, 2022 and 2021, accounts payable to the UC Regents related to the SRAs and Machine Learning SRA was \$0.0 million.
+As of December 31, 2023 and 2022, there were no accounts payable to the UC Regents related to the SRAs and Machine Learning SRA.
 Any patent prosecution costs incurred under the Machine Learning SRA and the SRAs were borne by the Company.
-In the years ended December 31, 2022, and 2021, the Company recorded \$0.3 million and \$0.9 million, respectively, of expense related to these agreements.
+During the years ended December 31, 2023 and 2022, the Company recorded zero and \$0.3 million, respectively, of expense related to these agreements.

-As of February 2022, the Machine Learning SRA and the SRAs ceased to be related party transactions upon the resignation of Dr. Schaffer from the board of directors of the Company.
+As of February 2022, the Machine Learning SRA and the SRAs ceased to be related party transactions upon the resignation of David Schaffer, Ph.D., from the board of directors of the Company.